-We must also point out that radically restructuring programs like Medicaid and Food Stamps (SNAP) into block grants and Medicare into vouchers fundamentally alters their mission and purpose in ways that greatly undermine their ability to serve beneficiaries.
-As several of our nation's governors recently stated, such proposals also simply shift the cost burden onto individual beneficiaries, health providers and local and state governments.
+We must also point out that radically restructuring programs like Medicaid and Food Stamps (SNAP) into block grants, as well as moving Medicare into a premium support program, fundamentally alters their mission and purpose in ways that greatly undermine their ability to serve beneficiaries.
+As several of our nation's governors have stated, such proposals also simply shift the cost burden onto individual beneficiaries, health providers and local and state governments.
 While this may seem to be a temporary solution to reducing the federal deficit, the long-term effects of this strategy will be to further erode the safety net and jeopardize the health and economic safety of millions of Americans.

-In closing, we would note that there are many opportunities not outlined in the current FY2012 budget resolution that could help to reduce the deficit and to ensure that our nation's entitlement programs are strengthened to continue serving those who count them-many of these provisions are included in the Patient Protection and Affordable Care Act.
-We do look forward to working with you and all members of Congress to find other ways to address the budget deficit that do not harm those who need our help and support, and urge you to ensure that our spending priorities adequately reflect that commitment.
+In closing, we would note that there are many opportunities not outlined in the current FY2015 budget resolution that could help to reduce the deficit and to ensure that our nation's entitlement programs are strengthened to continue serving those who count them.
+Many of these provisions are included in the Patient Protection and Affordable Care Act, which the budget resolution proposes to repeal even though it retains the \$716 billion in Medicare savings slated to finance the expansion of health insurance coverage.

+We look forward to working with you and all members of Congress to find other ways to address the budget deficit that do not harm those who need our help and support, and urge you to ensure that our spending priorities adequately reflect that commitment.